M-Alfaraj/202323090-MohammedAlfaraj-assignment2/docs/technical-documentation.md

         }

 ## Learning Outcome
 I have improved my understanding in JavaScript and have understood the usefulness of localStorage to save changes by the user and create a validation system to  make my website more interactive and user friendly.
+And with ChatGPT's assistance, I was able to understand how to use certain code and create useful functions that will help me in the future.